Llanz-dev/Cafe_Riama/README.md

 ![pizza update](screenshots/pizza-update.png?raw=true)
 #### The price of the Ham & Cheese increases due to your add-ons on it after you update.
 ![cart 4](screenshots/cart4.png?raw=true)
-#### When you add the quantity of the Ham & Cheese it will also increase the price and the subtotal accordingly.
+#### When you add the quantity of Ham & Cheese it will also increase the price and the subtotal accordingly.
 Click the continue to checkout the blue button.
 ![cart 5](screenshots/cart5.png?raw=true)
 #### You have two options on how you want to get your order.
 Whether it is delivery or collection.
-Click the edit link on right side if you want to update or there is something you missed out.
+Click the Edit link on the right side if you want to update or if there is something you missed out.
 ![continue to checkout](screenshots/checkout.png?raw=true)
 #### The collection process is you will be the one to collect your order from their store.
-This is your collection fields.
+This is your collection field.
 Click the blue button to place your order.
 ![collection](screenshots/collection.png?raw=true)
 #### Delivery will deliver them to you only around Iloilo City.
-There is your delivery fields.
+There are your delivery fields.
 Input correctly your district location and choose between labels.
 ![delivery1](screenshots/delivery1.png?raw=true)
 #### Click the blue button to place your order.
-Remember, your delivery fee is base on where your district is located.
+Remember, your delivery fee is based on where your district is located.
 ![delivery2](screenshots/delivery2.png?raw=true)
 #### This will appear after you place your order and then it will disappear after 1.5 seconds.
 ![thank-you](screenshots/thank-you.png?raw=true)
-#### This is what it looks like your pending orders.
+#### This is what it looks like for your pending orders.
 It displays all the information that you input.
-The admin will finish_transaction turns in Payment table into True and this will be deleted.
+The admin will make the finish_transaction field turns into True if the transaction is finished, then all the items that were in the Payment table will be deleted.
 ![pending-orders](screenshots/pending-orders.png?raw=true)

 ## Acknowledgment